-- Implement best practices, in line with the Washington Group on Statistics' recommendations, for counting persons with disabilities, especially women and girls with disabilities, in any future Nigerian Census, including by training census administrators and government officials and by ensuring that questions about disability focus on difficulties in performing basic tasks rather than solely on the existence of an impairment. - Develop and implement a public awareness campaign that portrays women and girls with disabilities as rights holders.
-Also develop a public awareness campaign about stigma and violence against women and girls with disabilities, and highlight the contributions that women with disabilities make to society in Nigeria, as a means to tackle stereotypes about women and girls with disabilities. - Develop a new National Gender Policy that includes specific goals and targets related to women and girls with disabilities-including ensuring that they are free from violence, can access health services including sexual and reproductive health services, and can access justice mechanisms- and ensure that this policy is in line with state obligations under CEDAW and the CRPD, as well as commitments under the Sustainable Development Goals. - Amend the Gender and Equal Opportunities Bill 2011 to recognize that women face intersecting forms of discrimination, including based on disability, which impacts their exercise of rights and their prospects for equality.
-In particular, ensure that definitions of discrimination in this and other laws and policies include denial of reasonable accommodation for persons with disabilities as forms of discrimination. - Amend the Violence against Persons (Prohibition) Act, 2015, to require reasonable accommodation for women and girls with disabilities in accessing police and justice systems following violence committed against them, and enumerate specific steps to be taken to ensure implementation of this provision.
-Also amend the Act to outlaw specific forms of violence against women and girls with disabilities in reproductive health care settings, such as forced sterilization, contraception, and abortion and the withholding of mobility aids and medications. - Include in the revision of the National Action Plan for the Implementation of UNSCR 1325 and Related Resolutions in Nigeria (NAP) recognition of the heightened risk of violence that women and girls with disabilities face in conflict and post-conflict situations, due to both their inability to escape conflict as well as due to their reliance on others to access relief materials.
-Include in the NAP specific action points to ensure that IDP camps and other relief services are accessible to persons with disabilities and take their particular needs into account, and that women and girls with disabilities are included in efforts at post-conflict peace building. - Develop a plan for security forces and communities institutions to proactively reach persons with disabilities when there is conflict or danger, and put in place specific policies to ensure their evacuation from conflict areas. - Mandate training for health care workers, and particularly those working on sexual and reproductive health, about the rights of women and girls with disabilities and how to provide accessible and dignity-based health information and services to women and girls with disabilities.
-Ensure that teachers are trained to work with and provide comprehensive sexuality education to women and girls with disabilities, including information on how to access needed sexual and reproductive health services, in order to help them exercise their sexual and reproductive rights.
+- Implement best practices, in line with the Washington Group on Statistics' recommendations, for counting persons with disabilities, especially women and girls with disabilities, in the 2018 census, including by training census administrators and government officials and by ensuring that questions about disability focus on difficulties in performing basic tasks rather than solely on the existence of an impairment. - Develop and implement a public awareness campaign that portrays women and girls with disabilities as rights holders and also addresses stigma and violence against women and girls with disabilities, highlighting the contributions that women with disabilities make to society in Nigeria. - Develop a new National Gender Policy that includes specific goals and targets related to women and girls with disabilities and ensure that this policy is in line with state obligations under CEDAW and the CRPD, as well as commitments under the Sustainable Development Goals. - Amend the Gender and Equal Opportunities Bill 2011 to recognize that women face intersecting forms of discrimination, including based on disability, which impacts their exercise of rights and their prospects for equality and that denial of reasonable accommodation is a form of discrimination. - Mandate training for state and state-funded support services that respond to gender-based violence, including shelters, and for justice system actors, such as courts and police personnel, to ensure that they work with and can reasonably accommodate persons with disabilities. - Amend the Violence against Persons (Prohibition) Act, 2015, to require reasonable accommodation for women and girls with disabilities in accessing police and justice systems following violence committed against them, and enumerate specific steps to implement this provision.
+Also amend the Act to outlaw specific forms of violence against women and girls with disabilities in reproductive health care settings, such as forced reproductive health procedures and the withholding of mobility aids and medications. - Develop a plan for security forces and community institutions to proactively reach persons with disabilities when there is conflict or danger, and put in place specific policies to ensure their evacuation from conflict areas. - Mandate training for health care workers, and particularly those working on sexual and reproductive health, about the rights of women and girls with disabilities and how to provide accessible and dignity-based health information and services to them. - As part of strategies to tackle HIV, develop specific programs targeted at persons with disabilities, including women and girls with disabilities, that take into account their increased vulnerability to violence, and plan for all health and social support services for persons with HIV to be accessible to persons with disabilities.